David-Akintan/alx-pre_course/README.md

-My First readme
-I just started a Software Engineering Course at AlX
-We are at the section of Git
+👋 Hi, I’m @David-Akintan
+👀 I’m interested in Machine Learning and Artificial intelligence 🌱 I’m currently learning Software Engineering at ALX for a period of 12 months